 Since then Bag Books has been producing a growing range of multi-sensory books.
 Initially, they were written just for children, but today there are multi-sensory books which are age appropriate for everyone, from youngsters to older adults.

 Originally the page-cards were supplied in heavy duty calico bags so the name was obvious.
 The logo was developed in the style of a Makaton symbol, but the page-cards were not sufficiently protected and we progressed to sending them out in cardboard boxes but by that stage the name and logo had become well known in the field so we decided to keep them.

 Dean Casswell took over from Chris when she retired in 2008 and he was appointed as our first Chief Executive.
-We moved from two small charity shops in Fulham to a much larger craft workshop in Vauxhall later that year and since then our income has increased by 64%.
-This has allowed us to quadruple the number of participants in our storytelling sessions and increase book production by a quarter.
-Our work has been recognised with several awards.
+We moved from two small charity shops in Fulham to a much larger craft workshop in Vauxhall later that year.
+Since then the number of participants in our storytelling sessions has quadrupled and our work has been recognised with several awards.